dme26/docker-introduction/_episodes/03-creating-containers.md

 ~~~
 {: .output}

-The reason that there is a few lines output, is that a given image may be created by merging multiple underlying layers.
+The reason that there are a few lines of output, is that a given image may have been formed by merging multiple underlying layers.
 Any layers that are used by multiple Docker images will only be stored once.
 Now the result of `docker images` should no longer include the `hello-world` image.